esper-io/console_docs/docs/apps/unsubscribe.md

 ## How to Unsubscribe your Google EMM Account?

-If you still wish to unenroll your email from Google Android for Work, get in touch with esper support at support@esper.io and follow these steps -
+If you still wish to unenroll your email from Google Android for Work, get in touch with Esper support at support@esper.io and follow these steps -

 Step 1: Go to  [the Google Play Admin Settings page](https://play.google.com/work/adminsettings).
 If you are already signed in, you will see an option to 'SWITCH ACCOUNTS'.
 Click on the same to switch to the Gmail id that you had enrolled with.